-There are no subsequent events that may significantly affect the Company's consolidated financial position as of June 30, 2019.
+No other events have occurred after December 31, 2019 that may significantly affect the Company's consolidated financial situation.

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Santiago, Chile.